 1937 - United Retail Employees of America receives CIO charter.
 The union’s name is later changed to Retail, Wholesale and Department Store Union (RWDSU).

-1938 - Fur and Leather Workers of America created by IFWU and NLWA merger.
+1938 – International Fur and Leather Workers Union (IFLWU) created by IFWU and NLWA merger.

 1940 – Packinghouse Workers Organizing Committee (PWOC) begins organizing meat industry plants across Canada.

-1942 - Patrick Gorman elected to top office of Amalgamated Meat Cutters and Butcher Workmen of North America (AMCBW).
-Known as “Mr. Amalgamated” for more than half-a-century, he strongly supported a merger with Retail Clerks that later created UFCW.
+1942 - Patrick E. Gorman elected to top office of Amalgamated Meat Cutters and Butcher Workmen of North America (AMCBW).
+Known as “Mr. Amalgamated” for more than half-a-century, he leads the union thorugh decades of organizing victories and mergers, and ultimately helps set the stage for a merger with the Retail Clerks which creates UFCW.

 1947 - James Suffridge elected to top leadership position at the Retail Clerks International Association (RCIA), which he holds for 21 years.